Minted lamb shanks slow cooked in the oven in a mix of red wine and stock that makes the perfect base for an outstanding gravy!

 Now roasting a shoulder or leg of lamb is far from being a realistic way to eat for two.
 But these part roast, part braised minted lamb shanks are my idea of the perfect Sunday lunch for two!

-Oven Braised Lamb Shanks with a Mint Gravy
+Oven Cooked Lamb Shanks with a Mint Gravy

 Growing up the ultimate special Sunday lunch would have been lamb.
 A meat that we could not afford to eat often and one I love.